mirzlab/mirzlab.github.io/_posts/2017-07-20-docker-openam-community.md

 Here is my OpenAM Docker image, made to quickly have an up and ready OpenAM 11.0.3 server.

-**This Docker image is good for quick tests or POCs, not intended for production use.**
+**This Docker image is made for quick tests or POCs, not intended for production use.**

 -----